 This work was funded by Wageningen University & Research through the Africa Talent Programme (ATP).
 We would like to thank Daan Mertens and Thibault Costaz for their helpful advice on the statistical analysis of data in this study.

 Declaration of conflict of interest

-The authors report financial support from and affiliation with Wageningen University & Research.
+The authors declare that they do not have a conflict of interest.

 Supplementary material

 Table S1.
 Summary of Brassica rapa seed germination for the four trials.